ClinicalReTrial: Clinical Trial Redesign with Self-Evolving Agents: Methodology

-\paragraph{Autonomous Safety Validation.} The agent checks and prunes unsafe modifications (dosage changes, population shifts, contraindications) and autonomously retrieves evidence from DrugBank, Disease Database, and PubMed (§\ref{sec:knowledge_retrieval}) when parametric knowledge is insufficient.
-Validated candidates that passed all stages of progressive filtering proceed to the Exploration Orchestrator (§\ref{sec:exploration_orchestrator}) for simulation-based evaluation and reward assignment.
+\textbf{Autonomous Safety Validation.}~ The agent checks and prunes unsafe modifications (dosage changes, population shifts, contraindications) triggering retrieval from external databases when identifying knowledge gaps in medical assessments.
+Validated candidates that passed the validation proceed to the Evaluator (§\ref{sec:exploration_orchestrator}) for simulation-based evaluation.